A Welsh language version of this story is also available.

 This means that people living in Wales could pay a different rate of Income Tax compared to people in other parts of the UK.

-In practice, this will work by reducing the basic, higher and additional rates of income tax by 10 pence.
+In practice, this works by reducing the basic, higher and additional rates of Income Tax by 10 pence.
 The Welsh rates set by the Welsh Government will then be added to this.

 Revenue from the Welsh rates of Income Tax will go to the Welsh Government.

 For more information about Income Tax in Wales and the rates for 2019 to 2020 see the Welsh Government website.

 There is more general information on Income Tax on GOV.UK.

 On 1 April 2018, Land Transaction Tax (LTT) replaced Stamp Duty Land Tax (SDLT).

 LTT is collected by the Welsh Revenue Authority (WRA).
 The Welsh Government published rates and bands for LTT in October 2017.

 HMRC will not accept SDLT returns for land transactions in Wales with an effective date of transaction on or after 1 April 2018.

 If you have purchased land or property in Wales since 1 April 2018, ask your conveyancer or solicitor about the arrangements for LTT.